 HCI met one-hundred percent (100%) of standards for all our frontier counties for Behavioral Health as well as Psychiatrists and other Psychiatric Prescribers for all ages.
-HCI did not meet access to Psychiatric Hospitals or Psychiatric Units in Acute Care Facilities.
+HCI met access to Psychiatric Hospital or Psychiatric Units in Acute Facilities for Custer county.
+This was an improvement from previous quarterly reports.
+HCI did not meet access to Psychiatric Hospitals or Psychiatric Units in Acute Care Facilities in all other rural counties within the region.